marcwieserdev/UE4-LeapMotionPlugin/README.md

 ##Todo##

-- Convenience Classes and Input mapping for casual support
+- Convenience content (e.g. fully rigged hand, or a debug display function)
 - Wiki
 - C++ how to